 Using the Generic Text Filter in an event handler

 You can use the Generic Text Filter to match raw log data.
-The Generic Text Filter uses the glibc regex library for values with operators (~,!~), using the POSIX standard.
-Filter string syntax is parsed by FortiAnalyzer, and both upper and lower case characters are supported (for example "and" is the same as "AND").
-You must use an escape character when needed.
+Because Generic Text Filter uses regex (regular expression) syntax, you must use an escape character when needed.
 For example,

 cfgpath=firewall.policy is the wrong syntax because it's missing an escape character.
 The correct syntax is

 To create an event handler using the Generic Text Filter to match raw log data:

 - Go to Log View, and select a log type.

 - In the toolbar, click Tools > Display Raw.